MariiaSkybaIntel/Space-flight-mini-game/README.md

 The code for this game is written in Processing language (Java Mode);

-<b>Important</b>
+<b>Important:</b>

 Copy the code into a new Processing sketch and save it in a folder with the same name;

 Create a new folder called "Data" inside the main sketch folder;

-Download and store all the attached files into "Data" folder for the game to work correctly;
+Download and store all the attached files into this folder for the game to work correctly;

-DKThievery.vlw font must be installed;
+DKThievery.vlw font needs to be installed;

-Minim library must be installed in Processing to play audio files;
+Minim library needs to be installed in Processing to play audio files;

 <b>Game logic</b>